arlegotin/chessml/README.md

 ### Dynamic datasets

-The datasets used to train the BoardDetector, PieceClassifier, and other models are based on [IterableDatasets](https://pytorch.org/docs/stable/data.html#torch.utils.data.IterableDataset).
+The datasets used to train the `BoardDetector`, `PieceClassifier`, and other models are based on [IterableDatasets](https://pytorch.org/docs/stable/data.html#torch.utils.data.IterableDataset).

 These generate data – either images or board representations – during runtime using only FENs.